The Ex (2006 film): Critical response

-On Rotten Tomatoes, the film holds a 19% approval rating based on 101 reviews with an average rating of 4.34/10.
+On Rotten Tomatoes, the film holds a 18% approval rating based on 100 reviews with an average rating of 4.34/10.
 The site's consensus states: "The Ex suffers from inept direction and characters that are either unsympathetic or plain unpleasant to watch."
-By comparison, Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated an average score of 32, based on 24 reviews.

 Several film critics said the film felt truncated.
-Lou Lumenick of the New York Post said the film "seems arbitrarily edited to squeeze in extra screenings before it's killed by word-of-mouth."
 Film critics also felt that the majority of the cast's talents were wasted.
 Many film critics also compared the film to a sitcom.
 Pam Grady of Reel.com said the film "never rises above the level of a TV show grotesquely inflated for the big screen."

 Jesse Peretz was criticized for his direction by many critics.
 Phoebe Flowers of the South Florida Sun-Sentinel said the film was "directed with a breathtaking lack of instinct by Jesse Peretz."
 A few critics described the film as half-baked.
 Sean Means of The Salt Lake Tribune said "It's like undercooked lasagna: lots of layers, but the flavors never blend."
 Bill Muller of The Arizona Republic said the film was Zach Braff's most average movie so far.
 Steven Rea of The Philadelphia Inquirer said that after The Last Kiss and Garden State, "Braff's shtick...is getting tired."
 Desson Thomson of The Washington Post said the film "marks an all-time low for actor Zach Braff -- his Gigli, if you will.."

 The screenwriters, David Guion and Michael Handelman, virtually disowned the finished film.
 Handelman said, "I think what we wrote was meant to be a bit less broad than the film that came out.
 I think a lot of what you see in either of those films is stuff that was not written by us even though we’re the only credited writers on that."
 Guion added, "That movie was a bit of a cautionary story for screenwriters in terms of that it was a movie that struggled a little bit and didn’t test well initially, and the financers panicked and said, 'We better show a lot of people getting hit in the balls'...
 It was unfortunate because the director, Jesse Peretz, is great and very talented, but the movie was ultimately taken out of his hands."

 Zach Braff and Jason Bateman were praised for their performances by several critics.
 Roger Moore of the Orlando Sentinel said "Braff and Bateman make this patchwork just funny enough to be worth our trouble."
 Jason Bateman was praised by several film critics as being the best part of the movie.
 David Nusair of Reel Film Reviews said "there's little doubt that Bateman deserves the lion's share of praise thanks to his scene-stealing work as Tom's hilariously smug nemesis."